Behind The Eye Of Hardy Fox, Composer For America's Weirdest Band

 In Fox's monthly newsletter to fans, he showcased solo music works and stories by Bobuck, but continued to maintain that the two were separate entities.
 But finally, in October 2017, Fox, under his own name, came clean in the postscript to one of Bobuck's semi-autobiographical stories, The Stone, admitting that he had been "Chuck"/"Charles Bobuck"/"The Musical Resident" all along.

-This September, nearly a year after revealing himself as a Resident, of having been "Chuck" and "Charles Bobuck," a banner suddenly appeared on Fox's personal website, reading simply: "1945-2018."
+This September, nearly a year after revealing himself as a Resident, a banner suddenly appeared on Fox's personal website, reading simply: "1945-2018."
 Residents online forums, the heart of dorkness for the group's notoriously dedicated fans, went into full meltdown mode.

 A longtime Residents fan myself, I had interviewed Fox a handful of times and exchanged the occasional email.
 Upon hearing the news, I sent him a hopeful note: "I hope it's not true.
 It's not, right?"
 But I'd already begun to fear the worst, especially after Fox had recently divulged that he'd undergone surgery for a life-threatening heart condition.
 Sure, Fox had been falsely denying his membership in The Residents since the Nixon administration, but would even he be so bold as to perpetuate a hoax about his own death?
 The answer was... kinda.